linl33/bohemia/guide/guide.md

   - Below, in the "Less secure app access", ensure that it is set to "On"
   - Try to send a test email.
 You may get an email notification from google (on your secondary gmail account) that there has been a denied log-in attempt.
 Confirm that it was you.
 Re-send the test email.
 - Click "Save changes" to the left
+- (Note: I've gotten inconsistent results with this.
+Worked on Ubuntu 18.04, not on 16.04)

 ## Installing ODKAggregate